Friday, April 29, 2016

 Javi, Marla, Jorge Sr., and Jill

-Others members are Marcelo Cupul Ku, Rogelio Digurnay Perez, Marcelino Cupul Avalos, Javier Martinez Cen, Marla Bainbridge Martinez, Wilberth Ancona Argaez, Julio Sosa Chuc and Thelmo Burgos Uc.
+Other members are Marcelo Cupul Ku, Rogelio Digurnay Perez, Marcelino Cupul Avalos, Javier Martinez Cen, Marla Bainbridge Martinez, Wilberth Ancona Argaez, Julio Sosa Chuc, and Thelmo Burgos Uc.
 Jill Hardekopf is also helping out with her American contacts.

-Most of the committee has other jobs that they have taken a leave of absence from, allowing them to devote time to finding their family members.
+Most of the committee members have taken a leave of absence from their businesses, allowing them to devote time to finding their family members.
 In the case of Jorge Sr., the opening for his new restaurant has been delayed indefinitely.
-Javier Martinez Cen (Javi) and Jorge Jr., have been as close as cousins since birth.
+Javier Martinez Cen (Javi) and Jorge Jr. have been as close as cousins since birth.
 For him, and all of the other families, this search is intensely personal.

-The search grids are based on suggestions from highly qualified experts from around the world and experienced members of the community, fishermen, captains and mates who know the currents and wind patterns.
-From early morning to late at night coordinators makes phone calls to authorities seeking assistance, asking permission, planning for the next day’s search grid, raising money to pay for the massive amounts of fuel required, and answering hundreds of emails and Facebook posts.
+The search grids are based on suggestions from highly qualified experts from around the world and experienced members of the community, fishermen, captains, and mates who know the currents and wind patterns.
+From early morning to late at night, coordinators make phone calls to authorities seeking assistance, asking permission, planning for the next day’s search grid, raising money to pay for the massive amounts of fuel required, and answering hundreds of emails and Facebook posts.

 Also out searching

 The navy, the harbor master, and the UltraMar passenger ferry have all assisted.
-Mexico News Daily with a readership of twenty thousand expats carried the story a few days ago, as did a TV station in Houston because Jorge De La O lives there part of the year.
-A gofundme campaign has raised thousands of dollars to assist with the cost of fuel for the search boats; more is needed.
+Mexico News Daily, with a readership of 20,000 expats, carried the story a few days ago, as did a TV station in Houston because Jorge De La O lives there part of the year.
+A GoFundMe campaign has raised thousands of dollars to assist with the cost of fuel for the search boats; more is needed.

 Dawn of another day of hope!